rukykf/btcpay/README.md

 # BTCPay

-Accept Bitcoin payments by integrating CiviCRM with a self-hosted BTCPay Server.
+Payment Processor Extension to accept Bitcoin payments by integrating CiviCRM with a self-hosted BTCPay Server.

 It pops up an invoice (if Javascript is enabled) that shows users a Bitcoin Address where they can send funds to.

 The bitcoin address and bitcoin amount is also displayed on the Contribution and Events Registration Thank You Form pages in case the user has Javascript disabled and the invoice can't pop-up on the screen.

+After BTCPay Server confirms the payment and sends a notification back to the payment processor, it sends a payment receipt to the contributor.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).